 Endocrine and Metabolic: Hyperglycemia.

-Hemic and Lymphatic: Anemia (including pure red cell aplasia and severe anemias progressing on therapy).
+Blood and Lymphatic: Anemia (including pure red cell aplasia and severe anemias progressing on therapy), lymphadenopathy, splenomegaly.

-Hepatic and Pancreatic: Lactic acidosis and hepatic steatosis, posttreatment exacerbation of hepatitis [see Boxed Warning, Warnings and Precautions (5.1, 5.2)].
+Hepatic and Pancreatic: Lactic acidosis and steatosis, posttreatment exacerbation of hepatitis [see Boxed Warning], pancreatitis.

 Hypersensitivity: Anaphylaxis, urticaria.